Rybec/pyRTOS/README.md

 The main task loop is typically an infinite loop.
 If the task needs to terminate, a return call should be used, and any teardown that is necessary should be done directly before returning.
 Typically though, tasks never return.

 Preemption in pyRTOS is completely voluntary.
 This means that all tasks _must_ periodically yield control back to the OS, or no other task will get CPU time, messages cannot be passed between tasks, and other administrative duties of the OS will never get done.
 Yields have two functions in pyRTOS.
 One is merely to pass control back to the OS.
 This allows the OS to reevaluate task priorities and pass control to a higher priority ready task, and it allows the OS to take care of administration like message passing, lock handling, and such.
 Yields should be fairly frequent but not so frequent that the program spends more time in the OS than in tasks.
 For small tasks, once per main loop may be sufficient.
 For larger tasks, yields should be placed between significant subsections.
-If a task has a section of timing dependent code though, do not place yields in places where they could interrupt timing critial processes.
+If a task has a section of timing dependent code though, do not place yields in places where they could interrupt timing critical processes.
 There is no guarantee a yield will return within the required time.

 Yields are also used to make certain blocking API calls.
 The most common will likely be delays.
 Higher priority processes need to be especially well behaved, because even frequent yields will not give lower priority processes CPU time.
 The default scheduler always gives the highest priority ready task the CPU time.
 The only way lower priority tasks _ever_ get time, is if higher priority tasks block when they do not need the CPU time.
 Typically this means blocking delays, which are accomplished in pyRTOS by yielding with a timeout generator.
 When the timeout generator expires, the task will become ready again, but until then, lower priority tasks will be allowed to have CPU time.
 Tasks can also block when waiting for messages or mutual exclusion locks.
 In the future, more forgiving non-real-time schedulers may be available.